Rock River in downtown Rockford, Winnebago County, IL.

 The completed plan was ultimately forwarded to the County Board for adoption with recommended amendments to.
 The Plan process was completed (Ordinance adopted) on May 28, 2009.
 The ~FINAL~ Winnebago County 2030 Land Resource Management Plan is now available inclusive of amendments for viewing/purchase.
 The Plan will ultimately be implemented primarily through current zoning/subdivision ordinances, and the future changes that will be made to the County zoning and subdivision ordinances via the UDO process.

-Phase 1 (Initial Review and UDO Draft) will consist of an initial review of current zoning and subdivision ordinances.
-Amendments will be proposed to the zoning and subdivision chapters.
-An initial draft of the UDO will be presented to County staff for input.
+Phase 1 (Initial Review and UDO Draft) consisted of an initial review of current zoning and subdivision ordinances.
+Amendments were proposed to the zoning and subdivision chapters.
+An initial draft of the UDO was presented to County staff for input.

-Phase 3 (Adoption) consists of final preparation of the UDO and submission to the County Board for approval.
+Phase 3 (Adoption) consisted of a final preparation of the UDO and submission to the County Board for approval.

-Phase 1 (Initial Review and Policy Formulation) current financing mechanisms used for infrastructure development by the County will be reviewed in order to better and fully implement the goals of the 2030 Land Resource Management Plan.
-Infrastructure requirements necessary to support Smart Growth will be discussed with County officials.
-The financial plans of other local governments will also be analyzed.
+Phase 1 (Initial Review and Policy Formulation) consisted of a review of the current financing mechanisms used for infrastructure development by the County in order to better and fully implement the goals of the 2030 Land Resource Management Plan.
+Infrastructure requirements necessary to support Smart Growth were discussed with County officials.
+The financial plans of other local governments were also analyzed.

-Phase 2 (Revisions may be made) consists of a presentation of the initial CFP policy to the Zoning Committee for review.
+Phase 2 (Revisions may be made) consisted of a presentation of the initial CFP policy to the Zoning Committee for review.

-Phase 3 (Adoption) entails preparation of the final CFP and adoption of the CFP by the County Board.
+Phase 3 (Adoption) entailed preparation of the final CFP and adoption of the CFP by the County Board.

-Winnebago County wishes to thank all those that participated in a community servey held from September 25, 2006, through March 28, 2007 and at any other time afforded.
-Please feel free to contact us with your comments and suggestions at firstname.lastname@example.org
+Winnebago County wishes to thank all those that participated in a community survey held from September 25, 2006, through March 28, 2007 and at any other time afforded.

 For the results of the community survey for the period of September 25, 2006, through March 28, 2007, please click on the following link: Community Survey Results.